Gizmodo

-Gizmodo (/ɡɪzˈmoʊdoʊ/giz-MOH-doh) is a design, technology, science, and science fiction website.
+Gizmodo (/ɡɪzˈmoʊdoʊ/; giz-MOH-doh) is an American design, technology, science, and science fiction website.
 It was originally launched as part of the Gawker Media network run by Nick Denton.
 Gizmodo also includes the sub-blogs io9 and Earther, which focus on pop-culture and environmentalism, respectively.

 Following the Chapter 11 bankruptcy and liquidation of Gawker Media, Univision purchased Gizmodo along with other Gawker websites in August 2016.
 In 2019, Univision sold the Gizmodo Media Group, which included Gizmodo, to the private equity firm Great Hill Partners.

 From April 2019 to June 2024, Gizmodo was part of G/O Media.
 In June 2024, the website was purchased by Swiss digital media company Keleops Media.

 History

 Origins and Gawker Media

 The blog, launched in 2002, was originally edited by Peter Rojas, who was later recruited by Weblogs, Inc. to launch its similar technology blog, Engadget.
 By mid-2004, Gizmodo and Gawker together were bringing in revenue of approximately $6,500 per month.
 In 2005, VNU Media and Gawker Media formed an alliance to republish Gizmodo across Europe, with VNU translating the content into French, German, Dutch, Spanish, Italian, and Portuguese, and adding European-interest material.

 In 2011, Gizmodo underwent a major redesign.
 In 2013, Matt Novak moved his Paleofuture blog to Gizmodo from Smithsonian.

 In 2015, the Gawker blog io9 was merged into Gizmodo.
 The staff of io9 continued with Gizmodo, posting articles on subjects covered by the website, including science fiction, fantasy, futurism, science, technology and astronomy.